-AASB 13.93(d) AASB 13.93(g) The Group's finance team performs valuations of financial items for financial reporting purposes, including Level 3 fair values, in consultation with third party valuation specialists for complex valuations.
-Valuation techniques are selected based on the characteristics of each instrument, with the overall objective of maximising the use of market-based information.
+AASB 13.93(d) AASB 13.93(g)

+The Group's finance team performs valuations of financial items for financial reporting purposes, including Level 3 fair values, in consultation with third party valuation specialists for complex valuations.
+Valuation techniques are selected based on the characteristics of each instrument, with ©2013 Grant Thornton Australia Ltd. All rights reserved.

+the overall objective of maximising the use of market-based information.
 The finance team reports directly to the chief financial officer (CFO) and to the audit committee.
 Valuation processes and fair value changes are discussed among the audit committee and the valuation team at least every year, in line with the Group's reporting dates.